AdobeDocs/certification.en/help/certifications/aem/aem-sites-p-developer.md

 **Exam Objectives and Scope**

-Section 1: Data Modeling (20%)
+Section 1: Configurations (26%)
-* Analyze source data to evaluate primary and secondary identity for profile stitching
-* Demonstrate an understanding of how to use the UI to create/edit XDM Schemas.
-* Identify DULE Guidance

-Section 2: Data Ingestion (36%)
+* Recognize the purpose of AEM dispatcher configurations and caching
+* Determine the correct steps to configure multi-site in AEM
-* Demonstrate how to format and prepare data for ingestion
+* Explain how to create and manage OSGi configurations
-* Demonstrate how to connect data sources using OOTB connectors
+* Determine the correct steps to to manage custom OAK indices
+* Determine the correct steps to configure OOTB SAML or IMS integration

+Section 2: AEM Development (40%)
+* Determine the correct steps to implement core-based components
+* Connect component functionality including the HTL, models, and services
+* Given a scenario, determine the correct steps to develop workflows
+* Given a scenario, outline the purpose of content fragments or experience fragments

-Section 3: Unifying Profiles (34%)
+Section 3: Build and Deployment (12%)
-* Validate Profiles and Event data post ingestion
-* Define identity name spaces
+* Define Maven project structure
+* Configure projects from archetypes

-Section 4: Activation (10%)
+Section 4: Environment Maintenance (22%)
-* Demonstrate how to set up a destination and how segment activation works
-* Demonstrate and understanding of data access API and exporting data via Real-Time CDP
+* Given a scenario, determine the steps required to debug issues in AEM environments
+* Explain AEM maintenance releases
+* Identify how to configure AEM across topologies
+* Determine the steps required around planning and migrating to AEM as a Cloud Service

-Take a readiness questionnaire to find out if you meet the minimum qualifications.
+Take a [readiness questionnaire](https://scorpion.caveon.com/launchpad/ad-q-e123-readiness-questionnaire-for-adobe-experience-manager-sites-developer-professional-exam) to find out if you meet the minimum qualifications.

 ## Get Prepped